Use the step-by-step drawing instructions below to learn how to draw Craig Williams from Craig of the Creek. Stay tooned for more tutorials!

 All of the free art lessons on EasyDrawingTutorials.com are good drawing tutorials for beginners and experienced artists alike.
 The online tutorials are easy to follow; they teach you the how to draw basics while showing you how to draw fun cartoon characters step by step.
 Each cartoon character has a video drawing tutorial option, as well as step-by-step photos and written text to follow.

-To draw Craig, follow step-by-step drawings below.
+To draw Craig step by step, follow along with the video tutorial below and pause the video after each step to go at your own pace.
+You may find it easier to follow the step-by-step drawings below.
 The new lines in each step are shown in red, and each step is explained in the text below the photo, so you'll know exactly what to draw in each step.
+You may want to open the video in a new tab and use both drawing methods!
+Take your time and draw at your own pace.

 Intro: Start off with a pencil sketch.
 In the beginning stages, don’t press down too hard.
 Use light, smooth strokes for sketching.